Mammograms in breast screening

 You can view and print the quick guides for all the pages in the About breast cancer section.

-A radiographer helps you to position one breast at a time between two small flat plates on the X-ray machine.
+A radiographer helps you to position one breast at a time between 2 small flat plates on the X-ray machine.
 The plates then press your breast firmly between them for a few moments, to take the X-ray.
 The compression of the breast helps to give a clear picture.

 You have 2 X-rays of each breast – one from above and one from the side.

-View a transcript for this video here
+View a transcript for the video about having a mammogram.

 You should get your results within 14 days.
-The radiographer should tell you when to expect yours.
+The radiographer will tell you when to expect yours.
 If the X-ray is not clear enough or shows any abnormal areas, the clinic staff will call you back for more tests.
 You may need to have the X-rays taken again.

 Well developed breast cancers nearly always show up clearly on mammograms.